dorianprill/stroke/README.md

 ## Related

 If you're looking for a published crate for rendering with gpu support you should check out [Lyon](https://github.com/nical/lyon) from which I draw some inspiration, it's really good.
 It features lines, quadratic and cubic Béziers, in addition to arcs, triangles, and other geometric objects but no general Bézier curves or B-Splines.
-It does however seem to support wasm and hence no-std environments.
+It also does seem to support wasm.

 Also, there's [Twinklebear/bspline](https://github.com/Twinklebear/bspline) which is a very clean and useful library for just bsplines.
 However, it depends on std and its simple Interpolate trait defines no way to access the individual dimensions of the points and hence implements no derivatives in the library.